MrAhile/K8s-CKA/2-Workloads/probes.md

 ## Exercise

-1. Create the specification of a pod based on the *stefanprodan/podinfo* image
+1. Create the specification of a Pod based on the *stefanprodan/podinfo* image

 2. Add a liveness probe checking the /healthz on port 9898 every 10 seconds after an initial delay of 30 seconds

 3. Add a readiness probe checking the /readyz on port 9898 every 5 seconds after an initial delay of 30 seconds

-4. Delete the pod
+4. Delete the Pod

 ## Documentation